Will Utah State or Boise State forfeit vs. San Jose State in the Mountain West semifinals?

 “The team looks forward to starting Mountain West Conference tournament competition on Friday,” San Jose State said in a statement issued after the appeals court decision.
 “The university maintains an unwavering commitment to the participation, safety and privacy of all students at San Jose State and ensuring they are able to compete in an inclusive, fair and respectful environment.”

-Boise State did not immediately respond to a request for comment Tuesday.
+Chris Kutz, a Boise State athletics spokesman, said in an email the university would not “comment on potential matchups at this time.”

-“Utah State is reviewing the court’s order,” Doug Hoffman, Aggies associate athletic director for communications, said in an email.
-“Right now, our women’s volleyball program is focused on the game this Wednesday, and we’ll be cheering them on.”
+Doug Hoffman, an Aggies athletics spokesman, said in an email Utah State is reviewing the court’s order.

+“Right now, our women’s volleyball program is focused on the game this Wednesday, and we’ll be cheering them on,” Hoffman wrote.

 San Jose State, which had a first-round bye, would be sent directly to the conference title game if Utah State or Boise State were to forfeit again.